Parents Guide for Shadow Teacher

 One of the most significant roles of a shadow teacher is to help your child interact with others successfully and achieve their academic goals.
-They accomplish this by sitting with the child regularly, offering them social, physical, and educational support.
-Their main goal is not to make the child dependent; instead, it ensures that your child eventually becomes part of the mainstream learning and can function with little or no support in a standard classroom setup.
-This form of learning support is essential since teachers in a mainstream classroom are focused on many students at a time.
+They accomplish this by sitting with the child regularly and offering them social, physical, and educational support.
+Their main goal is not to make the child dependent; instead, it ensures that your child eventually becomes part of mainstream learning and can function with little or no support in a standard classroom setup.
+This form of learning support is essential since teachers in a mainstream classroom focus on many students simultaneously.

-Another role of a shadow teacher is to assist your child in remaining focused, fully participate in class, and effectively function in an environment with many distractions.
-Mainstream teachers may find it challenging to teach whole-class and support students with special needs simultaneously.
+Another role of a shadow teacher is to assist your child in remaining focused, fully participating in class, and effectively functioning in an environment with many distractions.
+Mainstream teachers may find it challenging to teach the whole class and simultaneously support students with special needs.
 It becomes more complicated when your child has autism or ADHD since these conditions are characterized by social interactions, communication, and focusing challenges.
 The child requires individualized attention and guidance from a shadow teacher to function and succeed in a regular class.

 A shadow Teacher further helps fill any existing learning gaps, which translates to better academic performances and confidence in your child.
 They work closely with other teachers to determine where your child is academically and how they can catch up with their peers.
-They further build your child’s confidence and promote positive interaction through teaching them social and communication skills.
-Building your child’s social and communication skills makes it easy for them to communicate and ask for help from regular teachers and socialize with peers.
+They further build your child’s confidence and promote positive interaction by teaching them social and communication skills.
+Building your child’s social and communication skills makes it easy for them to communicate, ask for help from regular teachers, and socialize with peers.
 A shadow teacher also advocates for special needs students by ensuring that employees and school officials include them in all class activities.

 Not only does a shadow teacher offer your child academic and social support, but they also offer them Social-Emotional Learning (SEL) Skills.
 They help them to overcome fear and shame whenever they cannot catch up with other students.
-A shadow teacher also assists your child in preparing and organize for class and always be a committed and responsible student.
+A shadow teacher also assists your child in preparing and organizing for class and always being a committed and responsible student.
 They further communicate with the regular teachers when a child needs more clarity on a subject.
 A shadow teacher also has a role in assisting your child in developing a positive approach and self-control when beginning a new task.
-They enhance your child’s ability to ask questions and seek clarifications of different subjects through teaching them good communication skills.
+They enhance your child’s ability to ask questions and seek clarification on different subjects by teaching them good communication skills.
 Importantly, shadow teachers and assist your child in outdoor activities and interaction with the outside world.

 WHAT ARE THE BENEFITS OF A SHADOW TEACHER?

-An inclusive learning setup is suitable for your child because they get to interact and socialize with other children, unlike in a special needs class.
+Inclusive Classroom Learning: An inclusive learning setup is suitable for your child because they get to interact and socialize with other children, unlike in a special needs class.
 Your child also accesses both general education through mainstream teachers and special education through the shadow teacher.
-As such, they benefit from general education and continue to get special needs supports.
-Research shows that special needs students in inclusive classes enjoy long-term and short-term learning benefits that include better math and reading skills.
+As such, they benefit from general education and continue to get special needs support.
+Research shows that special needs students in inclusive classes enjoy long-term and short-term learning benefits, including better math and reading skills.
 They also become more tolerant and comfortable with their differences.

-Shadow teaching is most beneficial to children between the age of three years and eight years.
-This is because at this age, intervention is easy, and it is also easy to note any developmental and behavioral disorders.
+Early Intervention: Shadow teaching is most beneficial to children between the age of three years and eight years.
+This is because, at this age, intervention is easy, and it is also easy to note any developmental and behavioral disorders.
 Early interventions through shadow teaching can improve your child’s developmental trajectories and strengthen their language, social, emotional, and cognitive development.
-According to the Center for Disease Control and Prevention (CDC), early intervention is most effective when it is provided earlier rather than later in life.
+According to the Centers for Disease Control and Prevention (CDC), early intervention is most effective when it is provided earlier rather than later in life.
 Early intervention improves the chances of special needs children achieving their best potential.

 HOW CAN A SHADOW TEACHER ASSIST YOUR CHILD WITH SPECIAL NEEDS TO COPE WITH MAINSTREAM SCHOOLING BETTER?

-Most of the parents struggle with the thought of which school is best for their unique needs children.
+Most parents struggle with thinking about which school is best for their children’s unique needs.
 Parents with autism are most concerned with this issue due to their children’s social interaction and communication challenges.
-What they don’t realize is that there is no perfect school for a child with special needs.
+They don’t realize that there is no perfect school for a child with special needs.
 But, on a positive note, you can create an ideal school for your special child by getting to a school that allows in a shadow teacher.
 The shadow teacher will help your child to access the curriculum efficiently and overcome daily life challenges.